angelodian/angelodian.github.io/projects/gemination.md

 My findings suggest that cues **beyond timing** are key, with singletons and geminates in Italian being phonetically realised in distinct ways depending on the regional variety.

-- While **consonant duration** remains the primary cue – especially for obstruents, that is, plosives such as /p/, fricatives such as /f/, and affricates such as the /t͡ʃ/ in *goccia* ‘drop’ – different varieties show additional, variety-specific correlates that contribute to the contrast.
+- While **consonant duration** remains the primary cue – especially for obstruents, that is, plosives such as /p/, fricatives such as /f/, and affricates such as the /t͡ʃ/ in *goccia* ‘drop’ – different varieties show additional, variety-specific correlates that contribute to the contrast (thesis work).
-- In **Roman Italian**, most intervocalic singletons tend to undergo lenition (as in *Il Papa*, seen above), whereas geminates resist this weakening, thereby reinforcing the opposition.
+- In **Roman Italian**, most intervocalic singletons tend to undergo lenition, surfacing as very short and partially voiced (as in *Il Papa*, seen above), whereas geminates resist this weakening, thereby reinforcing the opposition (Dian et al., [2024](#ref-dian2024)).
 - In **Veneto Italian**, by contrast, intervocalic voiceless singletons are not lenited and often show longer durations, sometimes overlapping with geminates.
-In this variety, it is the relative contribution of the **preceding vowel** – which becomes shorter before geminates – that plays a crucial role in maintaining the singleton–geminate distinction.
+In this variety, it is the relative contribution of the **preceding vowel** – which becomes shorter before geminates – that plays a crucial role in maintaining the singleton–geminate distinction (Dian et al., [2024](#ref-dian2024)).

 ---

-### Articulatory correlates
+### Preaspiration and VOT

 To maintain “strong,” unlenited forms, speakers exert additional effort both at the **oral level** – using the lips or tongue to create tighter constrictions – and at the **laryngeal level**, in the “voice box,” where the vocal folds are located.